 happens when there is a deficiency of iron in the body.
 Iron is needed to make

-hemoglobin.
-Iron deficiency anemia occurs when a person loses blood from
+hemoglobin which can occur when a person loses blood from

 problems such as heavy periods, ulcers, colon polyps, or colon cancer.
 A diet